Plurilingualism: Plurilingual education

 Plurilingual education has been an increasing form of education in Europe.
 It was first introduced to the education system in 1996, along with the idea of pluriculturalism.
 According to the Council of Europe, it is imperative that students learn to be plurilinguists from a young age so that they can be not only be more competitive in an increasingly globalized world, but also be able to integrate within societies when necessary.
 The founding principles of plurilingual education are the acceptance of cultural diversity, the right to use one's mother tongue as a form of communication, the right to gain experience and knowledge of another language, the acceptance that language is the core of human dialogue.
 One of the few things plurilingual education promotes is "an awareness of why and how one learns the language one has chosen, a respect for the plurilingualism of others and the value of languages and varieties irrespective of their perceived status in society, and a global integrated approach to langue education in the curriculum."

 Plurilingual education developed in the European Union due to the multilingual and multicultural communities throughout the European Union.
 Other multilingual countries are beginning to use plurilingual education as well.
-Some communities in Canada are implementing plurilingual education due to the increasingly multilingual society.
+Canada implements plurilingual education due to the increasingly multilingual society.
 The Canadian education system is utilizing the Common European Framework of Reference for Languages as a basis for their plurilingual education.
 Asian countries that are highly multilingual are also considering plurilingual education.
 South Asian countries have many mother-tongues, however economies and societies may be based on another language.
 Plurilingual education benefits the individuals of such countries by gaining functional competency in multiple languages for specific social situations and pluricultural competence.

-Plurilingualism and pluricultural competence
+Pluricultural competence

 Pluricultural competence is a consequence of plurilingualism.
 Pluricultural competence, on a basic level, is the understanding of several cultures.
-Rather than learning an additional language and/or culture, it is transforming the current knowledge as a whole.
+Rather than learning an additional language or culture, it is transforming the current knowledge as a whole.
 Language and culture are interconnected, by learning a language an understanding of the culture is also gained.
 However, plurilingualism and pluricultural competence are not separately distinguished understandings of language and culture.
 As plurilingualism is the complex, hybrid understanding of multiple languages that build to form a larger understanding, pluricultural competence is the same.
 The ability to comprehend and utilize culture in different situations is a valuable skill for individuals in multilingual societies.
 Depending on the social factors impacting a plurilingual at a time, their pluricultural competence is able to be altered to best adapt.
 Being plurilingual and having pluricultural competence allows the speaker to choose words and phrases that best describe the situation, which would not be possible without having a blended context of both languages and cultures.